indrayan-mads/mads699/README.md

 ## AI assistance disclosure

-Claude was used to assist with portions of programming and proofreading.
-All reported results should be evaluated against the executable scripts and generated outputs in this repository.
+Claude Opus 4.5 & Codex was used to assist with portions of programming and proofreading.
+All uses of this technology were within the guidelines provided.